 Remember to PIN a PHOTO to save the recipe for later!

-If you’re not worried about these things, you can always substitute honey or use a simple syrup.
-Also, I kept them kid-friendly, and love re-hydrating with them after a long run, but you can always spike them up with your favorite rum.?
+If you're not worried about these things, you can always substitute honey or use a simple syrup.
+Also, I kept them kid-friendly, and love re-hydrating with them after a long run, but you can always spike them up with your favorite rum.
+Plus you can change up the fruit profile to something like these Triple Berry Yogurt Popsicles.

 It literally takes 15 minutes at most to whip up this tropical concoction and get into your popsicle mold.
 You can probably get away with freezing for just about four hours, but I think overnight is best.